aldettinger/camel-quarkus-workshop/README.md

 ---
 **🚀NOTE**

-This section is a revisited version of the [Part 5 - Camel Quarkus et Kafka](#part-5---camel-quarkus-et-kafka).
+This section is a revisited version of the [Part 5 - Camel Quarkus and Kafka](#part-5---camel-quarkus-and-kafka).
 We recommend you start with the Part 5 section, in order to have a better understanding of this one.

 ---